Oscar-Gil-Data/ADS-599B/README.md

 ## Feature Engineering
 The following features were engineered.
 * TestDayName, TestAge, AttendedPct, EnrolledPct, GradeEnrolledPct, GradeAttendedPct, OverallScoreStd, TotalAssessments, TestInstance, and Growth.
-* Label-encoding: Laben-encoding was performed for the categorical variables, StudentGender, StudentEthnicity, Special_Education, Homeless, SocioEconomically, TestDayName, TeacherGender, and TeacherEthnicity.
+* Label-encoding: Label-encoding was performed for the categorical variables, StudentGender, StudentEthnicity, Special_Education, Homeless, SocioEconomically, TestDayName, TeacherGender, and TeacherEthnicity.

 ## Modeling
 After the data set was balanced with upsamling, the following algorithms were trained on 70% train dataset and tested on 30% test dataset.